nestorSag/mlops-lite/README.md

 ## MLFlow provisioning

 This project uses [this Terraform module](https://github.com/nestorSag/terraform-aws-mlflow-server) to provision a production MLFlow server.
-Run `make mlflow-server` to start the process, and `make mlflow-server-rm` to tear it down.
+Run `make mlflow-server` to start the process.
 The server architecture is shown below.

 ![Architecture diagram](other/images/mlflow-server.png)